sismo-core/sismo-hub/README.md

 - Manages Groups: The infrastructure periodically generates off-chain Groups that aim to be reusable and sent on-chain for attesters like the [HydraS1SimpleAttester](https://github.com/sismo-core/sismo-protocol/blob/main/contracts/attesters/hydra-s1/HydraS1SimpleAttester.sol).
 A Group of accounts bundles accounts that share some reputational or historical characteristics.
 Anyone can propose a new group to Sismo.
 - Creates Badges from a Group: The infrastructure will send the groups on-chain to the right attester so your generated group becomes the eligible group for a specific badge.

-The Sismo Hub aims at offering to developers a coding experience in a local environment that is as closed as possible to a testing and production environment.
+The Sismo Hub aims at offering to developers a coding experience in a local environment that is as close as possible to a testing and production environment.
 This aims at reducing the friction between learning in a safe local environment and deploying a working product for your users.

 # Architecture

-Here is the three folders you want to look at for contributing:
+Here are the three folders you want to look at for contributing:

 - `group-generators/` : it contains all the Group Generators used to quickly generate specific groups with well-known providers like Subgraph, Snapshot or Lens.
 The Data Providers used by Group Generators can be found [here](https://github.com/sismo-core/sismo-data-sources/tree/main/group-generators/helpers/data-providers).